-The UNESCO's recommendation on open science provides an international framework for open science policy and practice that recognizes disciplinary and regional differences in open science perspectives.
+The UNESCO's Recommendation on Open Science provides an international framework for open science policy and practice.
+It recognises disciplinary and regional differences in open science perspectives.

-It takes into account academic freedom, gender-transformative approaches and the specific challenges of scientists and other open science actors in different countries and in particular in developing countries, and contributes to reducing the digital, technological and knowledge divides existing between and within countries.
+The recommendation takes into account academic freedom, gender-transformative approaches, and the specific challenges of scientists and other open science actors in different countries, and in particular in developing countries.
+It contributes to reducing the digital, technological and knowledge divides exist between and within countries.

 - A common definition for open science

 - Core values and guiding principles for open science

 - Recommendations for priority areas of actions

 The open science definition presented in the recommendation is very broad.
 According to UNESCO, the four pillars of open science are:

 - Open scientific knowledge; scientific publications, open research data, open educational resources, open source software and source code, and open hardware

 - Open science infrastructures; virtual and physical